CanadianRunner/StateWebsiteProject/README.md

 # StateWebsiteProject
-This is an MVP website created to provide specifications for my college coursework.
+This is an MVP website created to provided specifications for my college coursework.
 I was not allowed to use frameworks.

 ### Project URL: http://seank-wgu.byethost18.com/?i=1